wesley-trust/wesleytrust-com/_posts/2021-04-04-graph-api-ca-config.md

   - recommendations
 excerpt: "For Azure AD Conditional Access, I've put together a set of recommended baseline polices based on my experience and research..."
 ---
+Within GitHub, I've created the [GraphAPIConfig][GraphAPIConfig] repo, which contains a set of baseline recommended configurations for the Graph API. _This is set up as a template, so you can duplicate this and modify as appropriate._

-Within GitHub, I've created a [baseline configuration template repo][GraphAPIConfig] for the Graph API, that can be used as recommended definitions for the groups, policies and named locations that will be created as part of the Conditional Access and related pipelines.
+This repo covers recommended definitions for default Azure AD groups, Conditional Access and Endpoint Manager (Intune) policies etc. All of which will be created as part of either the Conditional Access pipeline, or a related pipeline (groups, Endpoint Manager etc).
 I'll be covering the design of these in a series of posts.

 Firstly, to make full use of Conditional Access policies, there are dependencies of the following to consider:
 - Azure AD